 Visible, like Metro, is a wholly-owned subsidiary carrier.
 However, it relies on the Verizon network and swaps some of the perks for a lower base price.
-There’s only one plan to choose, and it offers unlimited talk, text, and data.
+There’s only one plan to choose from, and it offers unlimited talk, text, and data.
 The plan also allows for hotspot access, but there are no international add-ons and Verizon makes no mention of 5G access.

-Party Pay is what really sets Visible apart, as you can join three other friends and each pay as little as $25 per month.
+Party Pay is what really sets Visible apart, as you can join three other friends and each of you will pay as little as $25 per month.
 One late payer doesn’t hurt the others, and you’ll all save money.
 Visible has no physical stores though, so customer service can be a challenge.

 - One plan, one rate